John Ormond (farmer): Wartime service

 During World War II, he served in Greece, and received the British Empire Medal for diving off a troopship attempting to rescue a drowning man.
 Wounded in action he was invalided back to New Zealand, where he served as instructor and rose to the rank of army captain.

-Postwar career
+Post-war career

 After the war, he saw the need for New Zealand to ship products abroad.
 He was the longtime chairman of the New Zealand Meat Producers Board, beginning in 1951.
-Later in life he organised the Shipping Corporation of New Zealand.
+In 1953, he was awarded the Queen Elizabeth II Coronation Medal.
+Subsequently, he organised the Shipping Corporation of New Zealand.
 He was its chairman until September 1979.

 In his later life, Ormond retired to his cattle and sheep run.
 In the 1964 Queen's Birthday Honours, he was appointed a Knight Bachelor, in recognition of his role as chairman of the Meat Producers Board.
 In 1977, he was awarded the Queen Elizabeth II Silver Jubilee Medal.
 The Sir John Ormond Fellowship is named in his honour.